denysdovhan/bash-handbook/README.md

 + (( i < 3 ))
 ```

 Sometimes we need to debug a part of a script.
-In this case using the `set` is convenient.
+In this case using the `set` command is convenient.
 This command can enable and disable options.
 Options are turned on using `-` and turned off using `+`:

 ```bash
 #!/bin/bash